-As previously disclosed, since 2011, the Company has been investigated by the Securities and Exchange Commission (the "SEC") and the U.S. Department of Justice (the "DOJ") concerning possible violations of the FCPA and other laws.
-While the Company is unable to predict the full scope, duration or outcome of the SEC and DOJ investigations, based on discussions with the SEC and DOJ, it believes that it is probable that the outcome would include the government pursuing civil and criminal sanctions.
-The Company recently has begun discussions with the SEC and DOJ concerning resolution of these matters.
-The Company accrued \$200.0 million in connection with the disclosed investigations that the Company believes is the minimum amount of loss to be incurred.
-The Company believes it is probable that the amount will be in excess of this \$200.0 million, but it is unable to estimate an amount at this time.
+As previously disclosed, since 2011, the Company has been investigated by the U.S. Securities and Exchange Commission (the "SEC") and the U.S. Department of Justice (the "DOJ") concerning possible violations of the FCPA and other laws.
+While the Company is unable to predict the full scope, duration or outcome of the SEC and DOJ investigations, based on discussions with the SEC and DOJ concerning resolution of these matters.
+The Company accrued \$200.0 million in the first quarter of 2016 in connection with the disclosed investigations and recorded an additional charge of \$214.3 million in connection with the disclosed investigations for the second quarter of 2016.
+The probable estimated loss, which totals \$414.3 million, may be subject to change based on the terms of any final settlement with the SEC and DOJ relating to those matters.
 Any resolution could have a material adverse effect on the Company's business, financial condition or results of operations.

 On May 5, 2014, a purported class of shareholders filed a lawsuit against the Company in the U.S. District Court for the Southern District of New York (Menaldi v.
 Och-Ziff Capital Mgmt., et al.).
 The amended complaint asserts claims on behalf of all purchasers of Company securities from February 9, 2012 to August 22, 2014, and asserts claims under the Securities Exchange Act of 1934.
 Daniel Och, Joel Frank and Michael Cohen are also named defendants.
 The amended complaint alleges, among other things, breaches of certain disclosure obligations with respect to matters under investigation by the SEC and the DOJ.
 On March 16, 2015, the Company and Messrs.
 Och and Frank moved to dismiss the amended complaint.
 On February 17, 2016, the court entered an order granting the motion to dismiss in part and denying it in part, and dismissed Mr. Cohen from the action.
 On March 2, 2016, the Company and Messrs.
 Och and Frank filed a motion for reconsideration requesting that the court reconsider its ruling insofar as it denied the motion to dismiss and further requesting that the court dismiss the amended complaint in its entirety.
-The motion for reconsideration has not yet been decided.
+The motion for reconsideration was denied on May 6, 2016.
 On March 23, 2016, the Company and Messrs.
 Och and Frank filed their answer to the amended complaint.